If you study the reports on software development projects you get all sorts of painful statistics:

 Even though the freelance developer world isn’t the same as the corporate IT one, nothing here is shocking.

-I want to talk about four kinds of specific snags that freelancers hit because we often don’t talk about it.
+I want to talk about four kinds of specific website project snags that freelancers hit because we often don’t talk about it.

 Lack of interest